 Here are 10 key characteristics that most self-care strategies share:

-- Self-Care is positive: Self-care has a positive effect on your health.
+- It’s positive: Self-care has a positive effect on your health.

-- Self-care is personal: Self-care can be personalized to target your specific needs and priorities.
+- It’s personal: You can personalize it to target your specific needs and priorities.

-- Self-Care is Collaborative: Self-care isn’t a solo gig.
-It’s a collaborative effort that not only impacts your life, but in many cases also impacts the lives of those around you.
+- It’s Collaborative: Self-care isn’t a solo gig.
+It’s a collaborative effort that impacts your life and the lives of others.

-- Self-Care is a Process: Self-care isn’t a one-and-done activity.
+- It’s a Process: Self-care isn’t a one-and-done activity.
 It’s a process.
 It takes time to identify which self-care strategies are effective and which ones are not.

-- Self-Care May or May Not Be Radical: For some people, self-care is carefully orchestrated and structured.
+- It May or May Not Be Radical: For some people, self-care feels carefully orchestrated and structured.
 For others it’s more subtle.
-Self-care doesn’t have to be radical to support your health.
+It doesn’t have to be radical to support your health.

-- Self-Care Builds Trust: The overarching goal of self-care is to reconnect you with your intuition.
-When you trust yourself to recognize what you need, you can choose specific self-care strategies that align with those needs.
+- It Builds Trust: The overarching goal of self-care is to reconnect you with your intuition.
+When you trust yourself to recognize what you need, you can choose specific strategies that align with your needs.

-- Self-Care Fosters Self-Confidence: People who practice self-care regularly are more confident in their abilities to self-manage their health.
+- It Fosters Self-Confidence: People who practice self-care regularly are more confident in their abilities to self-manage their health.

-- Self-Care is Flexible: Self-care isn’t rigid.
-There are no rules for when, where, and how you practice it.
-Self-care is flexible and can be easily integrated into any lifestyle, circumstances, or environments.
+- It’s is Flexible: Self-care isn’t rigid.
+There are no rules for when, where, or how you must practice it.
+It’s flexible and you can easily integrated it into any lifestyle, circumstances, or environments.

-- Self-Care is Empowering: Self-care is an active endeavor.
-Unlike traditional health care, which has historically been a passive experience, self-care requires action.
+- It’s Empowering: Self-care is an active endeavor.
+Unlike traditional health care, which has historically been a passive experience, it requires action.

 A Unified Definition of Self-Care